The Core: Misunderstood or Misinformed?

 When you perform a squat you move with the resistance to breathe in and when you go against the resistance with force you are breathing out.
 It’s a very important aspect of training.
 You want to make sure you’re breathing properly because it can cause some problems like hernia, blood vessel strains, and high blood pressure.

 Take a walk up a hill and continuously breathe through the stomach and draw belly button into your stomach.
 Muscles need oxygen to perform efficiently and effectively so breathe!

 -When inhaling take your belly button and push it back into your spine when you breathe, your abs will start to contract.

 Adding Military Fit Functional Training

-High intensity interval training is defined as your maximum effort to achieve muscle fatigue and maximum oxygen use in a quick burst of exercise, followed by low intensity exercise.
-In order to burn fat continuously we want to reach our V02 max, which is the highest amount of oxygen consumed by your body during exercise.
+High-intensity interval training is defined as your maximum effort to achieve muscle fatigue and maximum oxygen use in a quick burst of exercise, followed by low-intensity exercise.
+In order to burn the fat continuously, we want to reach our V02 max, which is the highest amount of oxygen consumed by your body during exercise.
 It will also help boost metabolism for a longer duration and build lean muscle faster.

-Military Fit functional training is one the best ways to get in shape and burn fat using high intensity interval training.
+Military Fit functional training is one of the best ways to get in shape and burn fat using high-intensity interval training.
 When Incorporating Military fit functional training into your workout, you will be able to

 Increase metabolic rate

 Muscle retention during fat loss